JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 The application consists of:

-- A GenServer that manages the state of the Door and is responsible for locking or unlocking it.
+- A GenServer that manages the state of the door and is responsible for locking or unlocking it.
 - A module that manages the state of the lights and is responsible for changing colors.
 - A module that manages notifications.